izdwuut/izdwuut.github.io/content/tutorials/youtube-thumbnail-downloader.md

 }
 ```

 1. I think that navigating over lists and dictionaries in Python is pretty straighforward, although I'm going to explain it a bit for the sake of clarity.
 The value under `items` key is a list (think of it as of an array - they behave the same in this example) which is denoted by `[` and `]` characters.
 It has only one item and Python list indices start from 0, so by typing `['0']` we will get what we want.
-The `snippet` resource which we reference using `['snippet']` key contains one more object - `thumbnails`.
+The `snippet` resource which we reference using a `['snippet']` key contains one more object - `thumbnails`.
 There are images URLs that we are going to process.
 2. Format dictionary items that we have just extracted using 2 spaces indent.
 3. Display our data structure.
 4. Formatted output.